klakar/lmOpenData/README.md

 ![GitHub Logo](/lm.png)
 #Installation Instructions
-Download and unzip in your QGIS plug-ins folder...
+Download and unzip in your QGIS plugins folder...
 Activate the plug-in and add layer from "Web" menu.

 ####Change log: